-6. Injection Rate and Pressure
+5. Injection Pressure Limitation

-Injection pressures shall not initiate new fractures or propagate existing fractures in the upper confining zone as that stratigraphic interval is described in the TBU Well D-15RD2 Type Log, Exhibit 3-2A and Exhibit 4 of Attachment F in the permit application.
-Injection pressures will average between 2500-4000 psi.
-Neither shall the maximum injection pressure, measured at the wellhead, exceed 4500 pounds per square inch (psig), except as follows.
+In the absence of an Underground Source of Drinking Water (USDW) within the CRU, the requirements of 40 CFR 146.13 prohibiting fracturing of the injection zone are waived.
+Injection pressures shall not initiate new fractures or propagate existing fractures in the upper confining zone as that stratigraphic interval is described in the WD-02 completion log.
+Neither shall the maximum injection pressure, measured at the wellhead, exceed 3,200 pounds per square inch gauge (psig), except as follows:

-In the event of a plant shut-down or outage, there may be instances where injection pressures exceed 4500 psi (unrelated to fluid injection activities).
-In such instances, the permittee shall notify the Director or an EPA authorized representative by telephone or electronic mail within twenty four (24) hours of the initial exceedance of the 4500 psig limitation and shall submit a written incident report not later than ten (10) days thereafter.
-Upon request, electronic mail submittal of the incident report may be approved by an EPA authorized representative.
+- a.
+On occasions, the maximum pressure may be exceeded due to minor plugging from entrained solids accumulating in and around the wellbore; whereupon the well would need to be surged with clear fluid, and in an extreme case, a well stimulation may be required. - b.
+In the event of a plant shutdown or outage, there may be instances where injection pressures exceed 3,200 psig (unrelated to fluid injection activities).
+In such instances, the Permittee shall notify the Director or an authorized representative by telephone or electronic mail within twenty-four (24) hours of the initial exceedance of the 3,200-psig limitation and shall submit a written incident report not later than ten (10) days thereafter.